Sahlen Field: Concessions

 Pub at the Park is a 250-seat bar and restaurant located within the venue's first-base mezzanine that features both indoor seating and outdoor patio seating with views of the field.
 It is open to the public for special events via an entrance on Washington Street, and exclusively to ticketholders with reservations on game days.
 The restaurant was formerly known as Pettibone's Grille from 1988 to 2016.

-Concessions around the venue's concourse highlight local cuisine, with selections including beef on weck from Charlie the Butcher, craft beer from Consumer's Beverages, craft beer and wine from Southern Tier Brewing Company, hot dogs from Sahlen's, ice cream from Nick Charlap's, pizza from La Nova Pizzeria, pizza logs from Original Pizza Logs, and soft serve from Upstate Farms.
-Coca-Cola brand soft drinks and Dunkin' brand coffee and iced coffee are also available throughout the stadium.
+Concessions around the venue's concourse highlight local cuisine, with selections including beef on weck from Charlie the Butcher, craft beer from Consumer's Beverages and Resurgence Brewing Company, craft beer and wine from Southern Tier Brewing Company, hot dogs from Sahlen's, pierogies from Alexandra Foods, pizza from La Nova Pizzeria, pizza logs from Original Pizza Logs, and soft serve from Upstate Farms.
+Coca-Cola brand soft drinks are also available throughout the stadium.

-The venue supports contactless payment and online food ordering with mobile payment.
+The venue is cashless for concessions, with support for contactless payment and online food ordering with mobile payment.